javascript-tutorial/en.javascript.info/1-js/5-deeper/2-closure/article.md

 ![](lexenv-nested-work.png)

-...But if there were no `name` in `makeWorker()`, then the search would go outside and take the global variable.
+...But if there were no `name` in `makeWorker()`, then the search would go outside and take the global variable as we can see from the chain above.

 The same for `counter()` calls.
 The closest outer variable is always used.